Napoleonville, Louisiana: National Guard

 The village is home to the 928th Sapper Company, a combat engineer unit of the 769th Engineer Battalion of the Louisiana Army National Guard which in turn is headquartered at Baton Rouge.
-Both of these units belong to the 225th Engineer Brigade headquartered at Camp Beauregard near Pineville.
+Both of these units belong to the 225th Engineer Brigade headquartered at Louisiana National Guard Training Center Pineville near Pineville.

 Twin towns

 The town maintains twinning links with: